Cool Car Door Designs

 Car designers like to push the envelope with design and innovate.
 Through this process have emerged several cool car door designs beyond the conventional car door design which is hinged at the front edge and allows the door to swing outward away from the body of the car.
-Most cars use this conventional car door architecture including many supercars such as Bugatti Veyron, Ferrari 458 Italia, Lamborghini Gallardo, Porsche 918 Spyder and so on.
+Most cars use this conventional car door architecture including many supercars such as Bugatti Veyron, Ferrari 488, Lamborghini Gallardo, Porsche 918 Spyder and so on.
 Despite this there are a number of cars that dare to be different and make bold statements with the way in which the doors operate.
-Some of the door designs require a bit of theater from the passenger to enter and exit the vehicle by requiring them to thoroughly contort their body to get in, such as in the Mclaren F1.
-The main types of non-traditional car doors are as follows.
+Some of the door designs require a bit of theater from the passenger to enter and exit the vehicle by requiring them to thoroughly contort their body to get in, such as in the Mclaren F1 or Ford GT.
+The following list is comprised of the main types of non-traditional car doors.
+These car doors are a break from the mold of conventional architecture and offer something often practical and always eye-catching.

 These car doors move up and outwards allowing for easy entry and exit as well while saving space as well.